Flank/flank-dashboard/docs/09_firebase_deployment.md

 The `metrics/firebase` folder contains Firestore security rules, Firestore indexes, and a `seedData` Cloud function needed to create a test data for our application.
 To deploy all of these components, follow the next steps:

 1. Activate the `seedData` function: go to the `metrics/firebase/functions/index.js` file and change the `const inactive = true;` to `const inactive = false;`.
+2. Install ESLint `npm install -g eslint`.
-2. 0pen the terminal, navigate to `metrics/firebase` folder and ensure all dependencies are installed by running: `npm install`.
+3. Open the terminal, navigate to `metrics/firebase` folder and ensure all dependencies are installed by running: `npm install`.
+There are [known issues](https://stackoverflow.com/questions/64437656/gcp-cloud-function-error-fetching-storage-source-during-build-deploy) regarding deploying Cloud Functions using Node 15.6.x.
+4. Run the `firebase use --add` command and select current project ID.
-3. Run the `firebase deploy` command to deploy all components.
+5. Run the `firebase deploy` command to deploy all components.
-4. Once command execution finished, you'll find the `seedData` function URL, that can be used to trigger function execution in the console.
+6. Once command execution finished, you'll find the `seedData` function URL, that can be used to trigger function execution in the console.
 Save this URL somewhere - you will need it a bit later.

 Now you can create test projects in your Firestore database: